Things to do in San Diego at night

-After-dark activities abound in buzzing San Diego, where night owls can partake of delights as diverse as spooky ghost tours, craft beer taprooms, sunset s’mores on the beach, and nocturnal critters at the epic Balboa Park Zoo.
-Dive in for our guide to some of the best things to do in San Diego at night time.
+After-dark activities abound in buzzing San Diego, where night owls can partake of delights as diverse as spooky ghost tours, craft beer taprooms, scoffing sunset s’mores on the beach, and eyeballing nocturnal critters at the epic Balboa Park zoo.
+Dive in for our guide to some of the best things to do in San Diego at night time, including…

 Spectral figure in the window

 San Diego could well be the planet’s most haunted city.
-The proliferation of ghost tours available in and around the Old Town would certainly have you think so.
+Or, certainly, the proliferation of ghost tours available in and around the Old Town would have you think so.
 Hit up the spookier-than-spooky Whaley House (built in the 19th century on the site of an old gallows, natch) for your main spectral fix.
-Here, in ‘the most haunted house in America’ (LIFE magazine) nearly two centuries of domestic tragedy make for perfect ghost-hunting fodder, with nerve-shredding night tours available, led by ghoulish expert guides.
-Fearless travelers can also join terrifying walking tours of Old Town burial grounds and the ghostly Gaslamp Quarter if they dare.
+Here, in ‘the most haunted house in America’ (according to LIFE magazine) nearly two centuries of domestic tragedy make for perfect ghost-hunting fodder, with nerve-shredding night tours available led by ghoulish expert guides.
+Fearless travelers can also join terrifying walking tours Old Town burial grounds and the ghostly Gaslamp Quarter if they dare.

-San Diego Zoo is one of the biggest and best-loved zoos on the planet.
+San Diego Zoo is one of the biggest and best-loved zoos on the entire planet, thanks to its size, variety, open-plan enclosures and very highly regarded conservation efforts.
 Excellent during the daytime, it’s arguably even better at night when the nocturnal critters start stirring from their daylight slumbers and getting ready for dinnertime.
 The night zoo operates through summer, adding tribal music, wildlife performers, acrobatics and more to an already fairly exotic roster of attractions that includes tropical aviaries, savannahs and Arctic environments.

 Dinner on the Bay